fetchai/agents-aea/docs/index.md

-The AEA is a framework for autonomous economic agent (AEA) development.
+The AEA framework is an ecosystem for autonomous economic agent (AEA) development.
 It gives developers a quick and efficient way to build autonomous economic agents.

 The framework is super modular, easily extensible, and highly composable.
 It is ideal for reinforcement learning scenarios.